Azure-Samples/azure-batch-samples/README.md

 #Python

 ##[blobxfer.py](./Python/Storage)
-AzCopy-like helper script to perform large/mass ingress into or egress out of XStore.
+AzCopy-like helper script to perform large/mass ingress into or egress out of Azure storage.
 View the file for details on how to use and customize.